 Discussion

-In this study we find that accounting for ageing error and growth variability using bootstrap procedures decreased age composition ISS for all stocks examined.
-The impact of the sources of uncertainty on resulting ISS was species type specific, with ageing error being more influential for rockfish than growth variability, and growth variability more influential than ageing error for flatfish and gadids.
+In this study, we find that accounting for ageing error and growth variability using bootstrap procedures decreased age composition ISS for all stocks examined.
+The impact of the sources of uncertainty on resulting ISS was species type-specific, with ageing error being more influential for rockfish than growth variability, and growth variability more influential than ageing error for flatfish and gadids.
 We propose that these results are due to larger growth variability observed in gadids and flatfish compared to rockfish.
 Further, the effects of ageing error are not unexpected for rockfish, as they are so long-lived.
-However, the average CV for reader-tester agreement was much larger for some flatfish stocks relative to the rockfish stocks evaluated, thus, there was some interaction between the number of age bins and ISS in this analysis.
+However, the average CV for reader-tester agreement was much larger for some flatfish stocks relative to the rockfish stocks evaluated; thus, there was some interaction between the number of age bins and ISS in this analysis.
 When considering both ageing error and growth uncertainty the largest reduction in ISS magnitude was for gadids, followed by flatfish, with the least effect observed for rockfish, though results varies by stock and region.

 Understanding effects of survey reduction effort has recently been the focus of a number of studies (ICES 2020, 2023), as survey reductions may be inevitable in many regions.
-A recent study investigated the reductions in length frequency and age collection effort, using AFSC bottom trawl survey as example (Hulson et al. in review) and found that reduction in age collections had larger effect on flatfish and rockfish as compared to gadids.
-Here we find that including additional sources of uncertainty has largest effect on gadids, and smallest on rockfish, and it is potentially the case that the effect of decreases in sampling effort for gadids and flatfish would be smaller given the magnitude of effect by these sources of uncertainty as compared to rockfish.
+A recent study investigated the reductions in length frequency and age collection effort, using AFSC bottom trawl survey as example (Hulson et al. 2023) and found that reduction in age collections had a larger effect on flatfish and rockfish as compared to gadids.
+Here we find that including additional sources of uncertainty has the largest effect on gadids, and smallest on rockfish, and it is potentially the case that the effect of decreases in sampling effort for gadids and flatfish would be smaller given the magnitude of effect by these sources of uncertainty as compared to rockfish.
 However, we acknowledge that this should be evaluated in future studies to understand the specific effects on stocks and when comparing among species types.

 It is well known that misspecification of ISS when fitting compositional data can lead to bias results in assessment model predictions (e.g., Stewart and Monnahan 2017, Xu et al. 2020).
 Here we show for gadids that there is upwards of a 50% decrease in ISS for some stocks when adding additional uncertainty as compared to the base case, an upwards of 40% decrease for flatfish, and an upwards of 20% decrease for rockfish.
 Without these additional sources of uncertainty taken into account, using the bootstrap procedure would result in ISS that are larger than what they should be.
 While we did not investigate implications to specific assessment model outcomes, it can be inferred that reductions of ISS on this scale would have downstream effects on model predictions and the associated uncertainty.
 We note that these sources of uncertainty would not be contained only to fishery-independent sources, like evaluated here, but would also be inherent to age collections for fishery-dependent sources as well.
 Thus, future investigations into the impacts of adding ageing error and growth variability into ISS estimation on assessment model results should also include fishery-dependent ISS implications as well.